-Rhizogenesis in Cell Suspension Culture from Mango Ginger: A Source of Isosorbide and n-Hexadecanoic Acid
+Rhizogenesis in Cell Suspension Culture of Mango Ginger (Curcuma amada Roxb.): A Source of Isosorbide and n-Hexadecanoic Acid

-Abstract
+Word Count:

+Summary

-Curcuma amada Roxb. belongs to the monocotyledonous family Zingiberaceae.
-It is commonly known as mango ginger and used as a spice and valuable medicine.
-In this study, adventitious roots of C. amada have been successfully established from cell suspension culture.
-The highest percentage of adventitious root production was obtained from friable callus derived cell suspension culture.
-The culture conditions of adventitious root were optimized and the maximum adventitious root production was obtained in half strength MS liquid medium containing 0.3 mg L−1 IBA along with 3% of sucrose after 5 weeks of culture.
-Among the different initial inoculum density, the best culture condition for root growth occurred at 10 g FW of initial inoculum density.
-GC-MS analysis revealed that the in vitro raised adventitious roots containing two valuable bioactive compounds, isosorbide and n-hexadecanoic acid.
-The outcome of the present work will be helpful for the large scale cultivation of adventitious roots for the production of valuable bioactive compounds.
+Mango ginger (Curcuma amada Roxb.) belongs to the monocotyledonous family Zingiberaceae.
+It provides a valuable medicine, as well as a spice.
+In this study, adventitious roots of C. amada were successfully established from cell suspension culture.
+Adventitious root production was highest from friable callus-derived cell suspension culture.
+The optimal culture conditions for adventitious root production were determined; maximum adventitious root production was obtained in half-strength MS liquid medium containing 0.3 mg l−1 indole-3-butyric acid and 3% sucrose after 5 weeks of culture.
+The optimal initial inoculum density for root growth was 10 g fresh weight.
+Gas chromatography-mass spectrometry analysis revealed that adventitious roots generated in vitro contained two valuable bioactive compounds, isosorbide and n-hexadecanoic acid.
+These results will be helpful in advancing the large-scale cultivation of adventitious roots for the production of valuable bioactive compounds.

+Keywords: mango ginger; Curcuma amada; callus; adventitious root; in vitro culture; Murashige and Skoog medium; sucrose; indole-3-butyric acid; isosorbide; n-hexadecanoic acid

-1. Introduction
+Introduction

-Curcuma amada Roxb. (mango ginger) belongs to the family of Zingiberaceae which is a unique perennial rhizomatous herb and morphologically resembles ginger and has a flavour of raw mango (Mangifera indica).
-There are 68 volatile aromas, more than 130 chemical constituents present in the mango ginger rhizome.
-The aromatic smell raised from C. amada is mainly attributed to the presence of car-3-ene and cis-ocimene compounds, which are used in still food, beverages, cosmetics, and medicines [1–8].
-The rhizome is composed (fresh weight basis) of 86% moisture, 0.8% ash, 0.8% total sugars, traces of reducing sugars, 1.4% fibre, 0.1% essential oil, and 6.9% starch and on a dry weight basis, 5.7% ash, 5.8% total sugar, traces of reducing sugars, 10.6% crude fiber, 0.9% essential oil, and 45.6% starch [9].
-The C. amada has been reported with high amylase activity that converts starch into simple metabolisable sugars and, in turn, into several valuable aromatic compounds [10].
-Due to this metabolic advantage, curcumin-free portion is effective in lowering liver cholesterol in animals [11].
-Recently, three terpenoid bioactive compounds (difurocumenonol, amadannulen, and amadaldehyde) were isolated from their rhizomes.
-They also exhibit potential actions such as antimicrobial, antioxidant, platelet aggregation inhibitor activities, and anticancer property [12].
-It also contains antitubercular agent like labdane diterpenoid [13].
+Curcuma amada Roxb. (mango ginger) of the Zingiberaceae family is a unique perennial rhizomatous herb, which morphologically resembles ginger and has a flavour of raw mango (Mangifera indica).
+There are 68 volatile aromas and more than 130 chemical constituents in the mango ginger rhizome.
+The plant’s aromatic smell is mainly attributed to the presence of car-3-ene and cis-ocimene compounds, which are used in food, beverages, cosmetics, and medicines (Dutt and Tayal, 1941; Gholap and Bandyopadhyay, 1984; Rao et al., 1989; Choudhury et al., 1996; Srivastava et al., 2001; Singh et al., 2003; Mustafa et al., 2005; Jatoi et al., 2007).
+The rhizome is composed, on a fresh weight basis, of 86% moisture, 0.8% ash, 0.8% total sugars, traces of reducing sugars, 1.4% fibre, 0.1% essential oil, and 6.9% starch and on a dry weight basis, 5.7% ash, 5.8% total sugar, traces of reducing sugars, 10.6% crude fibre, 0.9% essential oil, and 45.6% starch (Policegoudra and Aradhya, 2007).
+High amylase activity has been reported for C. amada; this enzyme converts starch into simple metabolizable sugars, from which, in turn, several valuable aromatic compounds are synthesized (Policegoudra and Aradhya, 2008).
+Due to this metabolic advantage, the curcumin-free portion is effective in lowering liver cholesterol levels in animals (Srinivasan et al., 2008).
+Recently, three bioactive terpenoid compounds (difurocumenonol, amadannulen, and amadaldehyde) were isolated from mango ginger rhizomes.
+They also exhibit potential actions such as antimicrobial, antioxidant, platelet aggregation inhibitor activities, and anticancer property (Policegoudra et al., 2010).
+It also contains antitubercular agents like labdane diterpenoid(Singh et al., 2010).